Western State University College of Law, J.D., summa cum laude, valedictorian, 1998

 Andrew also has represented clients in trials and other litigation of significant matters involving real estate, title insurance, intellectual property, false advertising, employment, misappropriation of trade secrets, product liability, professional liability, partnerships, indemnity, contribution, subrogation, and other areas of the law, and has served as regulatory counsel and governance advisor to healthcare clients.
 In addition to leading litigation teams in healthcare disputes in federal and state courts across the United States, Andrew also serves as national governance, regulatory, and compliance counsel for a number of companies.

 - HealthSmart Benefit Solutions, Inc. v.
 Principia Underwriting, (W.D.
 La.
-2014): Denying insurers’ multiple motions to dismiss client’s insurance bad faith claims.
+2014): Denying insurers’ multiple motions to dismiss client’s insurance bad faith claims; holding both former insurer, and replacement insurer, liable under claims-made-and-reported policies, where claim was “made” under first policy, but insured was not served until after inception of second.

 - Walsh v.
 Kindred Healthcare et al., 798 F.Supp.2d 1073, (N.D.
 Cal.
 2011): Dismissal of Unfair Competition Law claim against nursing homes for alleged understaffing of facilities.